Cornered Merkel upbeat as seeks to revive grand coalition

 The SPD, which had said it would go into opposition after its worst election showing since 1933, reconsidered when Germany’s president intervened.

-But the centre-left party, among whose membership opposition to a grand coalition re-run remains strong, has been playing hard-to-get.
+But the centre-left party, among whose membership opposition to a grand coalition re-run remains strong, has been playing hard to get.

-A group called “NoGroKo”, meaning “no grand coalition”, has formed within its ranks to campaign against working with Merkel again, saying that would cost the SPD votes and make the far-right Alternative for Germany (AfD) the leading opposition party.
+A group called “NoGroKo”, meaning “no grand coalition”, has formed within its ranks to campaign against working with Merkel again, saying that would cost the SPD votes and make the far-right Alternative for Germany (AfD) the main opposition party.

-SPD leader Martin Schulz said that, while the outcome of the talks was unclear, his party would enter them constructively.
+SPD leader Martin Schulz said that his party was entering the talks constructively.

 “We won’t draw any red lines - rather we want to push through as much red politics as possible,” Schulz said, referring to the party’s colour.

-He said five days should suffice to find out whether the parties had enough common ground to launch full-blown coalition talks.
+He said that five days should suffice to find out whether the parties had enough common ground to launch full-blown coalition talks.
 The SPD leadership is due to recommend on Friday whether or not to start those talks, and it will then be up to an SPD party congress on Jan.
 21 to make a decision.

+After Sunday’s talks, in comments agreed with the other parties, SPD General Secretary Lars Klingbeil said that some of the 15 working groups on specific policy areas had made significant progress while others had not, but gave no further detail.

+He described the discussions as “serious, constructive and open” and said the participants were all aware of the responsibility they bore for the future of Germany and Europe.

-A coalition between Merkel’s CDU/CSU alliance - which lost ground to the AfD in September’s ballot - and the SPD has run Europe’s largest economy for eight of the last 12 years.
+A coalition between Merkel’s CDU/CSU alliance - which lost ground to the AfD in September’s ballot - and the SPD has run Europe’s largest economy for eight of the past 12 years.

 But it has tended to be viewed as a last resort by both politicians and voters as it leaves the opposition weak.